timholy/Rebugger.jl/docs/src/usage.md

     Since `copyto!` is widely used, this forces recompilation of a lot of methods in Base.

-    In contrast with capturing stacktraces, stepping in does not overwrite methods, so is sometimes preferred.
+    In contrast with capturing stacktraces, stepping in (Meta-e) does not overwrite methods, so is sometimes preferred.
+And of course, interpret mode (Meta-i) also doesn't overwrite methods.